New atlas publication: Clontarf by Colm Lennon06 December 2017

 This new historical atlas of Clontarf, the first of the IHTA Dublin suburbs series, promises to reveal the unexpected.
 For those familiar with the well-loved suburb and its seafront, and for all enthusiasts of Dublin’s history, Clontarf traces the development of a small port village to a modern city suburb in a specially designed format.
 A dedicated section displays historic maps (from 1673) that allow readers to discover changes over time in unusual detail.
 Text is interspersed with early views and reconstructions, and a gazetteer of streets and buildings gives potted histories of over 900 local sites that, while known to many, still retain an element of surprise.

-Clontarf is the first in a series of atlases devoted to Dublin suburbs under the auspices of the Irish Historic Towns Atlas project.
+Clontarf is the first in a series of atlases devoted to Dublin suburbs under the auspices of the Irish Historic Towns Atlas project and is available in all good bookshops; Nolan’s and Spar shops in Clontarf and online here.

 For the press release please click here.